angapov/mayapurlive/content/posts/en/glossary.md

 (sankirtana) - chanting of holy names of God.

+### Samadhi

+The burial place of an exalted Vaisnava.
+Usually, according to Vaisnava traditions, after leaving, the body is cremated and the dust is scattered over the sacred rivers.
+But the body of a great Vaisnava is transcendental, therefore, after a certain ceremony, the body of such a Vaisnava is buried in the ground, and then a temple is built.

 ### Vrindavan

 (Vrndavana) - the eternal abode of Lord Krishna, where He fully manifests His attractiveness; a village on Earth in which He held His childhood games five thousand years ago.